-We know every organization has unique characteristics, a distinct culture, and a wide variety of leadership needs.
-We wanted to take some of the basic practices in 360 Feedback survey design and package them up in a sample assessment to help you get started or benchmark your existing efforts.
+Every organization has unique characteristics, a distinct culture, and a wide variety of leadership needs.
+We’ve taken some of the basic practices in 360° feedback survey design and package them up in a sample assessment to help you get started or benchmark your existing efforts.

 Hello (Evaluator Name),